- HOUSE PARTIES

 Today, she’s taken those collaborative lessons learned to her statewide tenure on the Leadership Georgia Board of Trustees, where she was a member of the Class of 2013.
 She also serves on the board of directors for the nationally-recognized Otis Redding Foundation.

-Jessica says her campaign is about having sincere sense of place, invested integrity, and hope in a region.
+Jessica says her campaign is about having a sincere sense of place, invested integrity, and hope in a region.
 “I’m not here to just get your hopes up.
 I’m here to have the back of Central Georgia,” she says.
 “I’m here because we need to look like who we say we are as representatives of this State.
 We need more women in office and more mothers making policy decisions.
-I’ve learned in these 20 years of community work that everything starts local.
+I’ve learned in these 20 years of community work that everything starts locally.
 All roads in this State lead back to Central Georgia.
 We’re not stuck in the middle of anything–we’re at the center of it all.”

 Watch Jessica’s video here: https://vimeo.com/268262627